allenchchen107/Project-3DU/docs/02_The_3DU_Model.md

 Motion, fields and causality emerge from differences between consecutive frames.

+Without frame updates, no time existed, no energy, no matter can be appeared.

 ## Early ideas discussed

 - Consciousness may also consist of rapidly refreshed discrete states.